-- That land owners and other interested parties may be made aware of those uses; and - Council can assess land contamination issues and monitor remediation under State Environmental Planning Policy 55 Remediation of Land (SEPP 55).
+- That land owners and other interested parties may be made aware of those uses; and - Council can assess land contamination issues and monitor remediation under State Environmental Planning Policy(Resilience and Hazards) 2021.

 The information held is intended to aid decision-making regarding contaminated land investigations, land use planning and determinations.